Xilinx/ml-suite/apps/perpetual_demo/README.md

 This tutorial shows you how to launch an image classification GoogLeNet-v1 demo in a web browser.
 Once the demo is started, you will be able to view the demo and monitor performance from any web browser.

-This demo can be run on AWS or a local machine with a VCU1525 card.

 For instructions on launching and connecting to an aws instances, see [here][].

 1. Ensure you have an Anaconda environment setup